Actionb/mizdb-watchlist/README.md

 For unauthenticated users, the watchlist is stored in a Django session instead.

 The styling was written with [Bootstrap](https://getbootstrap.com/) in mind.
-Alternatively, some rudimentary styling is provided with `mizdb_watchlist/css/watchlist.css`.
+Alternatively, some rudimentary styling is provided with `mizdb_watchlist/css/watchlist.css` and `mizdb_watchlist/css/watchlist_toggle.css`.
-You can use this for the admin site or if you don't want to use Bootstrap.
+You can use these for the admin site or if you don't want to use Bootstrap.

 [comment]: <> (@formatter:off)
 <!-- TOC -->